These blondies are rich, chewy, filled with white chocolate chips, and made in just one bowl. This is the BEST Blondie Recipe you will ever try!

 Have you ever tried a blondie?
 It’s kind of like a cousin to the brownie, just without the cocoa powder.
 While they’re not chocolatey, they are just as delicious as a brownie!

-These blondies use a lot of simple ingredients and most of these you probably already have on hand.
+This easy blondie recipe use a lot of simple ingredients, and most of these you probably already have on hand.
 Let’s break down each one!

 - Unsalted Butter: As always, it’s best to stick with unsalted butter in your recipes so that you can control the amount of salt.
 If you only have salted butter on hand, then just reduce the salt to 1/8 teaspoon or a tiny pinch.